nus-cs2103/website-base/admin/tp-tasks-fragment.md

   * **Spelling errors and grammar errors** in the UI (or docs) can be fixed, as they are errors by definition.
   * **If a user action <tooltip content="i.e., does not perform the action user requested but does not also give any indication that the action was not performed">fails silently</tooltip>**, it can be fixed to inform the user of the problem.
+  * **Making user-facing info more specific/informative** (e.g., changing a generic error message `Command format is invalid` into a more specific error message `The parameter p/ in the command is not valid`) is an enhancement i.e., not allowed.
 </panel>

 <panel type="seamless" header="**Q7:** Can we tweak case-sensitivity of a feature?" minimal>